-As the ACT is in lockdown, the AST has been postponed until Tuesday 12 and Wednesday 13 October 2021.
+The AST is scheduled for Tuesday 12 and Wednesday 13 October 2021.

 The Board acknowledges that this can be a stressful time for students and families.

-The Board is committed to the health and well-being of students and to processes that support the validity of academic results.
+The Board, working closely with the Chief Health Officer and major stakeholders, is committed to the health and well-being of students, and to maintaining the integrity of their academic results.

 ACT Board of Senior Secondary Studies

 The ACT Scaling Test (AST) is a test designed by the Australian Council for Education Research (ACER) to facilitate the comparison of T and H Course scores both within and across colleges.
 The test measures skills necessary for success at university.

 A Student Information Bulletin is available to students through their college in Semester 1 of Year 12.
 This provides information about administration of the test, including rules and requirements.